Saydemr/protein-essentiality-prediction/README.md

 ```
 python update.py
 ```
 If you see anything that points to an error, you can download the missing files from [here](https://drive.google.com/drive/folders/1iCOUWxvvAYtPaAUbcvRW-95dP2I64tOd).
-Downloaded files must be placed under `./data` directory.
+Downloaded files must be placed under `./data` directory before running the next commands.

 ### Compile data needed for each GNN
 ```